xl4sh/Aurora-demos/README.md

 <p align="center">
   <img width="1200" src="images/the%20emulation%20infrastructure.png" alt="cli output"/>
 </p>
+Attacker: Kali     You can download form [Official website of Kali](https://www.kali.org/) Victims：a Windows 10, a macOS and an Ubuntu

 ### Execute the attack manually
 ①Download the latest sliver server release for your platform, and just run the binary.